 I am back in the Old World, back in Europe, back in Germany, back to the apartment that I most recently call home.
 In my ears my ambient-electronic Spotify playlist is pumping Asura’s Atlantic Child.
-It is powerful, dreamy, strong, engaging, with the rhythm of love it delivers me from my stressed-out academic thoughts (partly also thanks to a deadline extension – Thank for that one!).
+It is powerful, dreamy, strong, engaging, with the rhythm of love it delivers me from my stressed-out academic thoughts (partly also thanks to a deadline extension – Thank God for that one!).

 It is funny how much music affects our thoughts.
 I guess this is why there are cheesy love songs, the reason people vacuum clean to heavy metal, why Mozart supposedly makes us smarter (I need a few more of these experiments before I succumb to this hypothesis) and why we all feel a little when we hear “Somebody I used to know” by Goyte.